 Both the Awesome Oscillator and MACD use moving averages to determine market momentum, but they track these averages in different ways.
 Learning how to analyze both indicators and understanding the significance one has on the other can help you identify and confirm opportune times to enter a trade.

 MACD shows the relationship between two moving averages, often a 12-period and 29-period exponential moving average, of a security’s price.
-Together with a 9-period signal line and a histogram, the MACD indicator is used to detect bullish and bearish signals.
+Together with a 9-period signal line and a histogram,

 The exponential moving average used by MACD reacts quicker to market movement than the simple moving averages used by the AO.
 When used together, you can identify possible opportunities to go long or short with MACD and confirm them with the AO.

 Awesome Oscillator step-by-step guide

 You can follow these easy steps to start applying the Awesome Oscillator to your trades on FOREX.com

 - Open the Awesome Oscillator indicator on your chart